Good Gene – Bad Gene: When GMOs Succeed and When They Don’t

 Golden RIce Patrick Moore starving children.jpg

-Golden rice was dismissed as “fool’s gold” by Greenpeace, who claimed that a person would have to eat about 9 kilograms (20 pounds) of cooked golden rice per day to meet the daily requirement for vitamin A. However, this far-fetched claim was repudiated by the subsequent development, reported in 2005, of an improved golden rice with 20 times as much vitamin A-generating beta-carotene.
+Golden Rice was dismissed as “fool’s gold” by Greenpeace, who claimed that a person would have to eat about 9 kilograms (20 pounds) of cooked Golden Rice per day to meet the daily requirement for vitamin A. However, this far-fetched claim was repudiated by the subsequent development, reported in 2005, of an improved Golden Rice with 20 times as much vitamin A-generating beta-carotene.
 Other detractors saw the genetic engineering feat simply as a Trojan horse, as a vehicle for launching other more profitable GMO crops in the developing world.

 Many further barriers lay in the two scientists’ path.
 These included bomb threats against Potrykus, necessitating construction of a bombproof greenhouse; obtaining free licenses to 70 patents belonging to 32 different companies and universities that the discovery had potentially infringed on; and crossbreeding required to insert the magic daffodil and bacterium genes into suitable varieties of rice, research conducted at the nonprofit IRRI (International Rice Research Institute) in the Philippines.

-Nonetheless, in 2018, four countries – Australia, New Zealand, Canada and the U.S. – finally approved golden rice.
+Nonetheless, in 2018, four countries – Australia, New Zealand, Canada and the U.S. – finally approved Golden Rice.
 The U.S. FDA (Food and Drug Administration) has granted the biofortified food its prestigious “GRAS (generally recognized as safe)” status.
 IRRI applied for approvals in rich countries initially, in order to avoid trade disruptions arising from small quantities of GMO rice finding their way into non-GMO rice sold to other countries.

 An example of a GMO food that never made it to market is a soybean containing a gene from Brazil nuts.
 Seed supplier Pioneer Hi-Bred International wanted to bolster the nutritional content of its soy-based animal feeds, which must normally be supplemented with an amino acid called methionine to promote adequate growth of the feeding animals.
 Because the Brazil-nut protein 2S albumin is very rich in methionine, Pioneer planned to splice the 2S albumin gene into the soybean genome.